I am an assistant professor (מרצה בכירה) at the Computer Science Department

 .
 I work on methods to improve performance and reliability of storage in large scale data centers, focusing on complex hierarchies and enhanced storage interfaces.
 Topics of interest include caching, content distribution, optimizations for flash based storage, erasure coding, deduplication, workload characterization, and improved analysis tools.

-I am looking for excellent students who are interested in storage devices and systems, operating systems, and related applications of theoretical results.
+I am looking for students who are interested in storage devices and systems, operating systems, and related applications of theoretical results.
 Interested?
 Check out my list of publications, courses, and undergraduate projects for recent research topics, and contact me to hear more.

 What is storage systems research?